What is American and Ethnic Studies?

 Admitted prior to Autumn Quarter, 2016?

 Students admitted to the AES major prior to Autumn 2016 may be eligible to complete an older set of major requirements.
+For more information, please check requirement changes Autumn 2016 page.

 American & Ethnic Studies Learning Objectives